Photo-assisted spin transport in double quantum dots with spin-orbit interaction

 \subsection{Effect of the OME}

-In this section, we consider in detail the effect of the OME term.
-This will be, in general, a weak effect because the amplitude of the SOC-induced OME field is smaller than the electric voltage amplitude.
-However, as anticipated above, the OME has a strong effect near the spin resonances at $E_z\simeq n\omega$.
-At these points, the effective ac magnetic field can induce resonant transitions between the two spin states on the same QD.
-To focus on this regime, let us consider the Hamiltonian at any such resonance.
-We perform the following unitary transformation
+In this section, we will explore the impact of the OME term on the system dynamics.
+Although the amplitude of the OME field induced by SOC is typically weaker than that of the electric voltage, it can still have a significant effect near the spin resonances at $E_z\simeq n\omega$.
+In this regime, the effective ac magnetic field can induce resonant transitions between the two spin states on the same QD.
+To examine this effect more closely, we consider the Hamiltonian at any such resonance and perform the unitary transformation given by

 where $\hat{\tau}_i$ are Pauli matrices associated to the charge (left/right dot) degree of freedom.
-The leftmost operator transforms the system into the rotating frame at the spin resonance.
-The rightmost operator transforms into the interacting picture with respect to the ac voltage, removing the corresponding term from the Hamiltonian at the cost of turning the tunneling time-dependent.
-Its purpose is to allow for arbitrary ac voltage amplitudes within a rotating-wave approximation (RWA) \cite{Eckardt2015}, under which we will work.
+The leftmost operator takes the system into the rotating frame at the spin resonance, whereas the rightmost operator transforms the system into the interacting picture with respect to the ac voltage.
+The unitary transformation effectively removes the driving term from the Hamiltonian while turning the tunneling time-dependent.
+This transformation allows us to work within a rotating-wave approximation (RWA)\cite{Eckardt2015}, where we can consider arbitrary ac voltage amplitudes.